🍂 Giving Thanks! Get a free Amazon Fire when you sign up with Procare 🍂

 Advanced preschoolers may be able to recite their family’s home phone number, full street address and the day, month and year in which they were born.

-If your child doesn’t know these things yet, don’t worry.
+If a child doesn’t know these things yet, don’t worry.
 Work with them every day so that they can learn the personal information items listed above.
 Some kids fall behind in this area because they don’t get enough practice and repetition.

 3. Academic Knowledge

-Just about every preschool assessment will evaluate your child’s academic knowledge.
+Just about every preschool assessment will evaluate a child’s academic knowledge.
 Do they know their colors?
 How about their letters and numbers?
 Children at this age should be able to identify basic shapes like circles, squares, diamonds and triangles, too.

-Once again, just because your preschooler doesn’t know these things yet, doesn’t mean they’re having developmental issues.
+Once again, just because a preschooler doesn’t know these things yet, doesn’t mean they’re having developmental issues.
 They might just need more practice.
 Work with them on a daily basis so they score better on their progress report.

 4. Social Skills

-Your child’s ability to cooperate, share with other kids and make friends will also be evaluated during his or her preschool assessment.
+A child’s ability to cooperate, share with other kids and make friends will also be evaluated during his or her preschool assessment.
 While we don’t always think of these things as “skills,” they’re essential to the future success of your child.

 For example, attending a job interview, interacting with customer service representatives and successfully engaging with colleagues all require social skills.